G BAR M RANCH

 You will find Rocky Mountain scenery out your window and a trout-filled creek out your door.
-The G BAR M Ranch is located in a mountain valley near Clyde Park, MT, a well-established, original ranching community.
-Originally settled at the turn of the 19th century by Mike Leffingwell’s great grandfather, the G BAR M currently has three generations of the family working on the ranch.
+The G BAR M Ranch is located in a mountain valley near Clyde Park, Montana, a well-established, ranching community.
+Originally settled at the turn of the 19th century by Mike Leffingwell’s great grandfather, the G BAR M currently has two generations of the family working on the ranch.

-Today the G BAR M runs 50 head of horses and 150 head of cattle on over 60,000 acres of owned and leased land.
-Father George Leffingwell and his wife Patricia help with the operations as they pass the reins to the next generation.
-Son Mike, and his wife Maria, handle the cattle operation, and their daughter Mary (15) shares the family’s passion for the ranching way of life.
-They also manage the breeding and summer grazing rotation for five neighboring ranches which expands the cattle operation.
+There has been a lot of attention given to sustainable agriculture lately, but the Leffingwells have been good stewards of their land and livestock for decades before it became trendy.
+Today the G BAR M runs 40 head of horses and 150 head of cattle on over 60,000 acres of owned and leased land.
+Carrying on the Leffingwell family tradition, Mike & Maria and their daughter Mary share the family’s passion for the ranching way of life.
+They also manage the breeding and summer grazing rotation for neighboring ranches which expands the cattle operation.
 Their motto is: to have good neighbors, you must be a good neighbor.

 While the emphasis is on riding, the folks at the ranch understand that not everyone wants to “cowboy up.”
 Non-riding members in your group can kick back and do as much or as little as they would like.
 One can always enjoy fishing and/or great hiking on trails in the Bridger Mountains.
-(20% discount for non-riders.)
+(There is a 20% discount for non-riders.)

-- Daily Ranch Riding -- All cattle work is done on horseback.
-Seasonal riding opportunities include moving cattle and riding herd health throughout the summer.
-Come as a guest, leave as a cowboy!
+- Daily Ranch Riding -- Come as a guest, leave as a cowboy!
+All cattle work is done on horseback.
+Seasonal riding opportunities include moving cattle, riding herd health, and packing salt to the back country.

-- Family Weeks -- We encourage families to join us during designated “Family Weeks” and we extend discounts for children 12 and under.
-Never more than 12 riders at a time and usually the groups are much smaller with riding tailored to skill levels.
+- Family Weeks -- We encourage families to join us during designated “Family Weeks” when we extend discounts for children 12 and under.
+Never more than 12 riders at a time and usually the groups are smaller with riding tailored to skill levels.

 The facilities are all about ranch hospitality, comfort, and quality.

-- Ranch House - The rustic Ranch House, originally built in 1909, is a restored homestead cabin with a fully furnished kitchen-dining-living area.
+- Ranch House - The Rustic Ranch House, originally built in 1909, is a restored homestead cabin with a fully furnished kitchen-dining-living area.
 There are three bedrooms (sleeps 6) and two bathrooms.
 Comfortable and beautifully furnished, perfect for reunions.
-(7-day minimum rental for this home away from home)

 - Mix-and-Match - For reunions, combine the guest rooms in the Ranch House with the two cabins and you have everything you need.
 Ask about wedding, honeymoon, family reunion and retreat packages that include use of the Main Bunkhouse.